-- Provides parent/carer(s) of children in their care with the timings of the school day and the calendar via the school website and any other usual method(s) such as the school newsletter, in advance. - Ensures that teachers take a register at the beginning of the morning and at least once during the afternoon session; at Westminster a register is taken during Advisory and at the start of every lesson.
-In the mornings the register will be open for 20 minutes, after which a pupil will be recorded as absent. - Ensures that those taking the register mark all children who are not present by the designated time, taking account of absence notes; - Ensures that should any pupil arrives late for school, they sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
-Repeated lateness will be discussed with the child's parents/carers to listen and understand the barriers to arrival on time. - Follows up un-notified first day absence with a telephone call to the parent/carer(s) by 9:30 am; children who are vulnerable must and will be prioritised (safeguarding, medical, and learning needs).
-Children on sponsored visas are also a priority.
-If absence continues without explanation, further contact will be made to ensure safeguarding.
+Provides parent/carer(s) of children in their care with the timings of the school day and the calendar via the school website and any other usual method(s) such as the school newsletter, in advance.

+- Ensures that teachers take a register at the beginning of the morning and at least once during the afternoon session; at Westminster a register is taken during Advisory and at the start of every lesson.
+In the mornings the register will be open for 20 minutes, after which a pupil will be recorded as absent. - Ensures that those taking the register mark all children who are not present by the designated time, taking account of absence notes - Ensures that should any pupil arrive late for school, they sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+Repeated lateness will be discussed with the child's parents/carers to listen and understand the barriers to arrival on time. - Immediately follows up any unexpected/unexplained absence of a child who is on roll, and expected to be present, with a telephone call to the parent/carer(s); children who are vulnerable must and will be prioritised (safeguarding, medical, and learning needs).
+Children on sponsored visas are also a priority. - If the child's absence continues during the day without explanation, further regular contact with the parent/carers will be made to ensure the safeguarding of the child.
+If the parents/carers do not respond after several attempts to contact them, then consideration may be given to contacting children's Social Care and/or the Police for advice.
+If the parents/carers do respond to school contact with an explanation for their child's absence, but there are significant safeguarding concerns about their explanation, particularly where there are existing safeguarding concerns, the school may initially seek the advice of the Regional Safeguarding Lead and/or children's Social Care. - If there is reason to believe a child is in immediate danger or at risk of harm, a referral will be made to the Police via 999 (followed by a referral to children's Social Care).
+There must be no delay.